8 - 10 Week Training Program (Focused Puppy)

-One final note about this program: a few of our 10 week old puppies are too big to fly in the cabin.
-Almost all boys are officially too big by 10 week 4 days and many of the girls are as well.
+One final note about this program: Many of our 10 1/2 week old puppies are too big to fly in the cabin, especially the boys.
 If you wait until your puppy is over 10 weeks, there is a possibility that you will have to either pick up your puppy by car or hope that no one asks to weigh your puppy or your puppy will need to fly the same way that shipped puppies fly.
 This is a reasonable thing to hope for.
-As of the updating of this page (July 2018), we've only had one person to EVER have their puppy and/or carrier weighed and have so far never had anyone turned away from flying in the cabin.
+As of the end of 2018, we've only had one person to EVER have their puppy and/or carrier weighed and have so far never had anyone turned away from flying in the cabin.
 We've even had several puppies fly out at 12-16 weeks of age in a medium Sherpa carrier who were several pounds over the official weight limit.
 It was tight but the puppies just curled up and went to sleep.
 No matter the weight of your puppy, you still must come to our home to pick up your puppy.
 We do not ship.
 If your puppy is too big to for you to feel comfortable taking him in the cabin and you need to fly, the only choice will be for the puppy to ride below.
 So far, no one has chosen this option.
 There will be an additional $75 charge if your puppy needs a health certificate.
-As of the end of December 2017, only Delta requires a health certificate for in-cabin flight.
+As of the end of December 2018, to our knowledge only Delta requires a health certificate for in-cabin flight.